hicsail/zk-DP/README.md

     <img width="1161" alt="image" src="https://user-images.githubusercontent.com/62607343/203409123-1a95786f-8b2a-4e71-a920-3a51cf50cf0f.png">
 </ul>

-If you see something like the following in your command line, you are successfully inside docker shell
+If you see something like the following in your command line, you are successfully inside the docker shell
 <ul>
 <img width="300" alt="image" src="https://user-images.githubusercontent.com/62607343/203413803-19021cb9-07ba-4376-ade0-dbdc6c8506c5.png">
 </ul>